Chat Commands & Cursor-Based Editing

 - ❌ File names or folders - Only document content and properties

-- Won't edit other documents - only the current active file
+🚫 Won't edit other documents Only the current active file can be modified

-- Won't modify file names or folder structures
+🚫 Won't modify file names or folders Only document content and properties

 Natural Language Flexibility